-A Leased Asset is an asset that is leased by the owner to another party in return of money or any other favor.
+A Leased Asset is an asset leased by the owner to another party in return for money or any other favor.
 While leasing an asset, the owner enters into a contract allowing the other party the temporary use of an asset.

 Capital Lease and Operating Lease

 In terms of accounting, one can lease an asset in two ways – Capital Lease and Operating Lease.
 The difference between the two is on the basis of whether or not the risk and reward with the asset are transferred to the lessor or not.

 If the lessor gets the risks and rewards, it is a Capital lease or Financing lease under IFRS Standards.
 A lease qualifies as a capital lease if it meets any of the following conditions: